vertexcover-io/strot/README.md

 logger = get_logger("ayejax")
 ```

-Call the `find` function with the URL, query and logger
+Call the `find` function with the URL, query/tag and logger

 ```python
 import ayejax